To guide child protection workers in assessing and responding to alcohol and other drug use issues.

 Children may be forced to take on parenting roles to help support themselves, their siblings or their parents.
 An assessment of the child’s practical and emotional responsibility, in keeping with their age and level of understanding, needs to occur.

-Issues to consider when undertaking a SWA include:
+Issues to consider when conducting a CSI include: